RanaMalhas/QRCD/code/README.md

-The evaluation script will be released with details soon!
+A cleaner version of the evaluation script will be released with details soon!